hosua/CalcPlusPlus/README.md

 * You can use the output of the previous calculation by using the `ans` constant
 * You can change degrees/radians mode with `!deg` and `!rad`.
 By default, the calculator is set to degrees.

-Note: The syntax checker may not catch every input error.
+Note: The syntax checker does not catch all syntax/input errors.

 ## Commands
 ```